KipK/vtherm_hysteresis/README.md

 1. Add the repository to HACS as an integration.
 2. Install the repository.
 3. Restart Home Assistant.
-4. Add the `Versatile Thermostat Hysteresis` integration from the UI.
+4. Add the `Versatile Thermostat Hysteresis` integration from the Settings / Devices & Services / Add an Integration
 5. Select either global defaults or a thermostat-specific configuration.

 ### Manual installation